What is financial planning, and why is it important?

-You are not paying someone to guess the future for you, no one can do that, but you may need to pay someone to guide you on how to make the right financial moves.
+You are not paying someone to guess the future for you; no one can do that, but you may need someone to guide you on making the right financial moves.

 It can be tricky, but you need to understand who is trying to help you and who is just trying to sell you something for a commission?

-You can work with a certified financial advisor who is regulated to SELL you financial products or a financial planner who can guide you on how to make these decisions yourself at a fraction of the cost.
+You can work with a regulated financial advisor to SELL you financial products or a financial planner who can guide you on how to make these decisions yourself at a fraction of the cost.